Chapter 15.48

 3. Review all development permits to determine if the proposed development is located in the floodway.
 If located in the floodway, assure that the encroachment provisions of Section 15.48.170(A) are met; and

-B. Use of Other Base Flood Data.
-When base flood elevation data has not been provided in accordance with Section 15.48.060, Basis for establishing the areas of special flood interest, the local administrator shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, in order to administer Sections 15.48.160, Specific standards, and 15.48.170, Additional floodway requirements.
+B. Use of Other Base Flood Data (In A Zones).
+When base flood elevation data has not been provided in accordance with Section 15.48.060, Basis for establishing the areas of special flood hazard, the floodplain administrator shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, in order to administer Sections 15.48.160, Specific standards, and 15.48.170, Additional floodway requirements.

 C. Information to Be Obtained and Maintained.

-1. Where base flood elevation data is provided through the flood insurance study or required as in subsection B of this section, obtain and record the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.
+1. Where base flood elevation data is provided through the FIS, FIRM, or required as in subsection B of this section, obtain and maintain the actual (as-built) elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.

 a.
-Verify and record the actual elevation (in relation to mean sea level); and
+Obtain and maintain a record of the actual elevation (in relation to mean sea level) to which the structure was floodproofed; and

 b.
 Maintain the floodproofing certifications required in Section 15.48.110(B)(3).